VOLTTRON/volttron/docs/source/core_services/drivers/Driver-Configuration.rst

 Master Driver Agent Configuration
 ---------------------------------
-The Master Driver Agent configuration consists a list of device configuration files to load at startup.
+The Master Driver Agent configuration consists of a list of device configuration files to load at startup.

-Optionally the user may stagger the start of drivers to improve scalability of the platform by using the staggered_start setting.
+The user may optionally stagger the start of drivers to improve scalability of the platform by using the staggered_start setting.

 The following example loads three driver configuration files: